Super 30-30 Punch Head Notes Super 30-30 Punch-Head Notes

 with a Wood-Rod Through Piston Wrist-Pin Holes, to keep Piston from Turning.

-so for many years now we have just used a Straight-Cable with a Little Slack in it.
+so for many years now we have just used a Straight-Cable with a Just a Little Slack in it.

 While we are on the Subject of Cables going to Solenoid inside Punch-Piston, Strippit seems to have used 2 ways of Wire Connection to Piston, though there was probably some other